Kruchy1980/codewars-excercises/README.md

 # Function & Methodes

-This is cataloge which includes url's to all the methodes and functions used in my solutions - the file will be update as it progress.
+This is cataloge which includes url's to all the methodes and functions used in my solutions plus other needed informations - the file will be updated as it progress.

 ## That is all for now and hope you will find it good and helpfull for yourself.